mindkin/hourfleet/docs/api.md

 ### Result Summaries

-All search type APIs will return metadata describing the set of multiple resources that are returned.
+All search APIs will return metadata describing the set of multiple resources that are returned.
 This metadata will include any search options in the call as well (i.e. sort, limits, pagination, etc).

 This information is useful for displaying paginated results, or interpreting the original search request.